 How is Hispanic Federation Helping?

-We’re assisting community farms, restocking sustainable fisheries, and reseeding damaged crops to help restore the island’s agricultural sector, all in an effort to support the workers, families and communities that crucially depend on it.
+We’re assisting smallholder farmers, sustainable fisheries, and reseeding damaged crops to help restore the island’s agricultural sector, all in an effort to support the workers, families and communities that crucially depend on it.

 Centro Microempresas y Tecnologías Agrícolas Sustentables- CMTAS (Yauco)